Readiness check first

 What we review — and what we do not

-Sharing a public repo URL, screenshots, CI/review notes, manual context, or an access preference helps scope the conversation.
-It does not connect GitHub, clone a repo, start scanning, mutate code, enforce rules, start automatic assessment execution, repair code, monitor activity, or make production changes.
+Sharing a public repo URL, screenshots, CI/review notes, manual context, customer-supplied evidence, or operator-supplied repo context helps scope the review.
+It does not give SDF repo access and does not connect GitHub, clone a repo, start scanning, mutate code, enforce rules, start automatic execution, repair code, monitor activity, or make production changes.

 Scope is confirmed first